chris-short/devopsish.com/content/post/094/index.md

 [The 'Opsec Fail' That Helped Unmask a North Korean State Hacker](https://www.darkreading.com/threat-intelligence/the-opsec-fail-that-helped-unmask-a-north-korean-state-hacker-/d/d-id/1332870): How Park Jin Hyok - charged by the US government for alleged computer crimes for the Sony, Bank of Bangladesh, WannaCry cyberattacks - inadvertently blew his cover via email accounts.

 [For Hackers, Anonymity Was Once Critical.
-That’s Changing.](https://www.nytimes.com/2018/09/22/technology/defcon-hackers-privacy-anonymity.html): At Defcon, one of the world’s largest hacking conferences, new pressures are reshaping the community’s attitudes toward privacy and anonymity.
+That's Changing.](https://www.nytimes.com/2018/09/22/technology/defcon-hackers-privacy-anonymity.html): At Defcon, one of the world's largest hacking conferences, new pressures are reshaping the community's attitudes toward privacy and anonymity.

 [DevOps: Take people with you, but allow them to leave if they don't want to come along on the journey](https://www.computing.co.uk/ctg/news/3063090/devops-take-people-with-you-but-allow-them-to-leave-if-they-dont-want-to-come-along-on-the-journey): A panel of experts at Computing's recent DevOps North Live event discusses the cultural issues in implementing a DevOps culture